 Age: Year 11 to Undergraduate

-The Sir Paul Callaghan Eureka Awards are a competition where contestants present speeches on a science, technology, engineering or mathematics idea of their choosing and how the idea will make New Zealand a better place.
-The competition gets students to investigate how big ideas from around the world could increase New Zealand's economic, environmental and social wealth and well being.
-Students prepare for the Sir Paul Callaghan Eureka Awards using the Eureka Online workshop which contains everything they need to know in order to craft a successful presentation.
-All students who compete in the National Final become part of the Eureka Alumni.
+The Sir Paul Callaghan Eureka!
+Awards are a competition where contestants present speeches on a science, technology, engineering or mathematics idea of their choosing and how the idea will make New Zealand a better place.
+The competition gets students to investigate how big ideas from around the world could increase New Zealand's economic, environmental and social wealth and wellbeing.

-Junior Eureka is focused on educating students on how science and technology is being used in their local community and how to talk about science and technology with their friends and family.
+Junior Eureka! introduces students to how science and technology is being applied in their local community.
+The programme also gets students accustomed to talking about science and technology with their friends, family and classmates.